graup/mongo-php-orm/README.md

 If you want all instances at once, use something like `iterator_to_array($iterator);`.
 Obviously the iterator approach is preferred for memory reasons.

+### MyModel::searchOne( $query )

+Returns a single model instance matching the query.
+Behind the scenes this does the same as `new MyModel($id)`, simply using a custom quert rather than `('_id'=>$id)`.
+Be aware that this does not catch the case of more than one document matching the query.
+The driver will simply return the first one.

 ### $obj->update( [$options] )

 Updates the document if already existing, otherwise performs an insert.
 Updates are handled asynchronously.